 Pilots, agents, linesmen, tugboat services, bunkering services and ship stores are available locally.
 Port of Vancouver labor is provided by ILWU Local 4 in Vancouver, Wash.
 The port is open to all stevedoring companies.

 The port handles a broad range of cargos, including wind energy, break bulk, project and direct transfer cargoes, containers, automobiles, forest products, steel and aluminum products, liquid bulks, and a number of dry bulk commodities such as bauxite, mineral ores, concentrates, fertilizers, clays, grains, and bulk agricultural commodities.

 The port has more than 800 acres of developed industrial and marine property.
 More than 600 acres of land and 1.5 miles of waterfront access are available for future marine and industrial development.

 The Port of Vancouver offers a range of services that enable us to accommodate unique cargoes, specialized handling processes, or the specific requirements of an industrial client, from permitting to siting; the port is always updating and refining these services to anticipate the special needs of all our customers.
 In addition, other available services include water, lights, taxi, telephone, electricity and emergency response services.

-The port has more than 7oo,000 square feet of dockside warehousing for general and bulk cargos.
+The port has about 610,000 square feet of dockside warehousing for general and bulk cargos.
 In addition, the port maintains 250 acres of open storage and marshalling yards adjacent to the docks.